rrjudd/jvsip/README.md

 implementation for the C VSIPL specification.
 No other third party library is needed to make the code so the implementation is very portable.

+The c_VSIP_src directory holds C Source code needed to build the jvsip VSIPL C Library.

+To **Build** type **make**.
+If that fails try (in a terminal)

+> cc -c *.c -I./

+> ar rcvs libvsip.a *.o

+To use include vsip.h (in this directory; put it in a handy place) and link with libvsip.a .

+There are other ways to make this library and lots of flags you can try.
+This is the most brain dead way if you just want to try it out and don't know a lot about C or libraries.
+Use only if you can't get the Makefile to work properly for you.
+You should just be able to type **make** in a terminal window opened in the root (jvsip) directory.
+This code depends only on an ansi C89 compliant compiler to build.
+Look for more information in the **doc** directory.

 ## C++ version

 Currently a C++ API exists; developed by the HPEC-SI working group.